Withdrawal from Classes

 Withdrawal from Modular (Mini-Session/Term) Courses

-Notification of attendance in a future course must be made in writing by submitting the Affirmation of Future Attendance form to the Financial Aid Office, Moot Hall 230.
+Notification of attendance in a future course must be made in writing by submitting the Affirmation of Future Attendance form.
+It is the responsibility of the student to provide complete, accurate and timely information to the Financial Aid Office, Moot Hall, 230.

 A determination regarding the percentage of the semester the student completed must be performed and this will reveal the percentage of the federal Title IV aid that the student has earned.
 The total amount of federal aid disbursed to the student, or that could have been disbursed to the student minus the amount of federal aid earned by the student equals the amount of federal loan(s) and grant(s) that is unearned and that must be returned: (688.22(e)).